google-research/recsim_ng/docs/api_docs/python/recsim_ng/applications/recsys_partially_observable_rl/recommender/CollabFilteringModel.md

 `input_shape`
 </td>
 <td>
-Single tuple, TensorShape, or list/dict of shapes, where shapes are tuples, integers, or TensorShapes.
+Single tuple, `TensorShape` instance, or list/dict of shapes, where shapes are tuples, integers, or `TensorShape` instances.
 </td>
 </tr>
 </table>